armor-ai/MERIT/README.md

 ```

 ## Usage
-1. Install python dependence packages for IDEA:
+1. Install python dependence packages for MERIT:

 ```
-$ cd IDEA/
+$ cd MERIT/
 $ ./install.sh
 ```
-IDEA is built on Python2.7 under Linux or iOS, add `sudo` before the installation command if you need administrator permission.
+MERIT is built on Python2.7 and Python3.7 under Linux or iOS, add `sudo` before the installation command if you need administrator permission.

-2. **Notice:** If this is the first time to use IDEA in your computer, you need to compile pyx and c.
+2. **Notice:** If this is the first time to use MERIT in your computer, you need to compile pyx and c.
 Also make sure `_lda.c` and `_lda.so` have been deleted before running the command:

 ```
 $ cd src/